signalpoint/angular-drupal/README.md

 # Intro

-This Angular module makes it easy to read/write entity data to/from Drupal, as well as handling user authentication and registration.
+This Angular module makes it easy to `read/write` entity data `to/from` Drupal, as well as handling user authentication and registration.

-Here's a very *simple* Angular app that loads node # 123 from Drupal and then displays (via an alert) the node's title:
+Here's a very *simple* Angular app that loads node # 123 from Drupal and then displays the node's title (via an `alert`):

 ```
 // My simple app.